rylanharper/BELRAD/README.md

 - Enable product metafields by going to `Settings → Metafields → Products` and creating a color metafield type.
 Once you create a product, scroll to the bottom to add in a metafield color swtach.

-- Each product that has a variety of colors (more than one) must have the same name and a `productType` that matches the name of that product.
-Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc.
+- Each product that has a variety of colors (more than one) must have the same unique `productType` as its corresponding products.
+Make sure you edit the URL handle (under the product's SEO section) to add in the color at the end of the url such as `your-product-name-light-blue`, etc. I have found that placing a matching code as a product type makes this really simple.
+[Checkout this code generator](https://www.voucherify.io/generator)!

 - Make sure the first product tag within Shopify is always the product's category or brand.
 I currently use `{{ product.tags[0] }}` to easily display the corresponding category/brand (though this is completely optional).